ReactTraining/react-workshop/courses/core-v2/07-context/lecture-2-authentication/README.md

 # Authentication

-# Main Topics to Cover

-- ✅ Authentication With Context
-- ✅ Unique situations with Context
-- ✅ Private Routes

 # Lecture

 This one is mostly an end-of-workshop show-and-tell.
 The `App` component in `index.tsx` is hard-coded for `authenticated = false` which means when you successfully login, nothing will happen until you get the real `authenticated` boolean from `useAuth()`